MartinRixham/Datum/README.md

 ### Serialisation

 It is common to want to be able to turn objects into JSON to send to the server.
-For this reason Datum attaches a `toJSON` method to each object in the view model.
+For this reason Datum.js attaches a `toJSON` method to each object in the view model.
 This method returns an object containing only data properties and subobjects that can be easily stringified and sent to the server.

     var viewModel = {